 - Ability to do more for their patients

-2 things that stop PA's from going back to medical school:
+2 things that stop PAs from going to medical school

 - Time away from clinical practice

-- Brought his knowledge in both PA curriculum and medical school curriculum together
+- Mark brought his knowledge in both PA curricula and medical school curricula together.

-- Mark's proposal of a 3-year accelerated pathway where PA gets to keep their DO degrees in 3 years instead of 4
+- Mark’s proposed a 3-year accelerated pathway or bridge program where PAs earn DO degrees in 3 years instead of 4.

-- In PA curriculum, only 50% of colleges require organic chemistry while 7% of colleges require physics
+- In PA curricula, 50% of colleges require organic chemistry while only 7% of colleges require physics.

 - Shortening their clinical rotations